 If you are looking to have a full body painting, it is a good idea to take a range of full body photos similar to the photo below left and without altering your eye level, walk forward a few paces to take some close up photos of the horses head.
 This way we will have plenty of information of your horse for painting or drawing from.

 We can change, remove, replace and alter backgrounds in most instances.
 The possibilities are endless.
 We often like to create a mock up for our clients on the computer using their photos to show them what their portrait could look like.
-As artists we can imagine backgrounds altered and changed as we have had much experience of this over the last 20 years.
+As artists we can imagine backgrounds altered and changed as we have had much experience of this over the last 22 years.
 It is, however, often difficult for clients to imagine what their painting or drawing is going to be like with a different background.
 By creating a mock up, we can show clients before any actual painting or drawing is started.
-As you can see from the two photos below, this is a quick way to show a client what the composition and design of the portrait might look like without the fence and gate.
+As you can see from the two photos below, this is a quick way to show a client what the composition and design of the portrait might look like with a studio style background.
 The computer mock up is fairly rough as it is only intended to give the client an idea of the design, but its a fabulous basis for us to traditionally paint and draw from.

 Our clients use a variety of cameras from mobiles, tablets to SLR digital cameras.
 A digital camera will always be the best way of taking photos of your horse, however mobiles and tablets are good if you adhere to a few simple rules.
 Make sure you take photos on a sunny day outside as the lenses in mobile devices aren’t as good as digital cameras.
 They don’t handle dark rooms or stables very well.
 Make sure you fill the screen with your subject as there isn’t quite as much information in the photos from mobile devices, so its always best to get as close as you can, making sure you don’t chop out any feet or ears!